CubeVic/My_notes/docs/Coding/Python/Frameworks/Flask/Extensions/database_flask_sqlalchemy.md

 so from the previous code

 1. the definition of `basedir`  I just define a base directory.
-2. SLQAlchemy take the location of the database from the configuration variable `SQLALCHEMY_DATABASE_UR`  as we mentioned in the notes for forms, it is a good practice store the configuration variable in the environment variable, and provide a fall-back in case of failure
+2. SLQAlchemy take the location of the database from the configuration variable `SQLALCHEMY_DATABASE_UR`  as we mentioned in the notes for forms, it is a good practice store the configuration variable in the environment variable, and provide a fall-back in case of failure `or 'sqlite:///' + os.path.join(basedir,'app.db')` in this case the fall-back will look for a database file in the root directory.
+3. `SQLALCHEMY_TRACK_MODIFICATIONS` this variable is set to `false`, this is to disable  a feature from Flask-SQLAlchemy that is not need it , this feature signal the application  every time a change is about to be made.

 ## Database Models